centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 ![image](../assets/reporting/dev-guide/1000000000000565000001F097833544.png)

-Now, copy the contents of the reports *(/usr/share/centreon-bi/reports)* and Resources *(/usr/share/centreon-bi/Resources)* directories on the reporting server into the two folders you created in your project.
+Now, copy the contents of the Reports *(/usr/share/centreon-bi/reports)* and Resources *(/usr/share/centreon-bi/Resources)* directories on the reporting server into the two folders you created in your project.